RamenVentures/Operating-Manual/README.md

 3. For what specific Users?
 4. Could this Problem be important?
 5. Could this Problem be huge?
-6. Could this Unique Value Prop be a Moonshot?
+6. Could this Vision be a Moonshot?
-7. Is something exceptional? (eg: team, traction, or technology)
+7. Is something exceptional? (eg: team, traction, or tech)
 8. Are they "Pre-Seed"?
   - Have they picked a Problem, Users, and Unique Value Prop?
   - Have they made significant progress towards an MVP Solution?